scholarslab/scholarslab.github.io/_posts/2012-08-09-timr-optimizing-web-requests.md

 <blockquote>

 >
-> Bottlenecks occur in surprising places, so don’t try to second guess and put in a speed hack until you have proven that’s where the bottleneck is. — Rob Pike
+> Bottlenecks occur in surprising places, so don’t try to second guess and put in a speed hack until you have proven that’s where the bottleneck is. &mdash; Rob Pike
 >
 >
 </blockquote>